 Fuel Up and Head Out…

-As a major interstate refueling location, this Coalinga exit includes 76, Arco, Chevron Extra Mile, Shell, and Valero fuel stops at competative prices.
+This exit is considered a major interstate refueling location, you’ll find 76, Arco, Chevron Extra Mile, Shell, and Valero fuel stops here at competitive prices.

 The I-5 Exit Guide is the Internet’s largest and most complete website dedicated to Interstate 5 travelers.
 Find detailed exit service listings… lodging, camping, food, gas and more for every exit from Washington to California!